 - Progesterone now causes the nipple to become more prominent and mobile.

-- The NHS suggest that this is the best time to be fitted for a nursing bra (rather than generic pregnancy bra) as your breasts will have done the majority of their growing by now.
+- The NHS suggest that this is the best time to be fitted for a nursing bra (rather than generic pregnancy bra) as your breasts will have done the majority of their growing by now but your rib cage won't yet have expanded fully, so the bra should fit well when you no longer have a bump.
 The bra fitter should take into account that your breasts will get even bigger when you start producing milk, but will probably settle down again later.
 The fitter will probably suggest going up one or two cup sizes to allow for this (NHS UK 2012).

 - As delivery approaches, your colostrum will turn from thick and yellow to pale and nearly colorless.